gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    a large scale may enable tracking of a user over a wider geographical area and across different access networks.
-Using information from DTLS/SCTP together with information gathered from other protocols increases the risk of identifying individual users.
+Using information from DTLS/SCTP together with information gathered from other protocols increase the risk of identifying individual users.

 # Acknowledgments